AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 ## Third-party extensions

-Adobe recommends that you contact your extension vendor to determine whether your extension is fully compatible with Adobe Commerce latest released version.
+Adobe recommends that you contact your extension vendor to determine whether your extension is fully compatible with [!DNL Adobe Commerce] latest released version.

 See [Run the tool](../upgrade-compatibility-tool/run.md) for information about executing the [!DNL Upgrade Compatibility Tool].